iamrahul-9/swc-group2/SoftCon2020_Assignment_1/ANSWERS.md

 	}
 }
 ```
-This method takes in four Strings as arguments and calls the method below, in order to first compare the first and third String arguments, namely v1MajorMinorPatch and v2MajorMinorPatch.
+This method takes in four Strings as arguments and calls the method below, to first compare the first and third String arguments, namely v1MajorMinorPatch and v2MajorMinorPatch.
 If a zero is returned, which would mean both v1MajorMinorPatch and v2MajorMinorPatch are equal, we enter the if statement.
-The first part checks, whether the String *v1PreReleaseVersion* has length 0, if so this method returns 1, because then v2 is larger, similar to the compareTo() implementation,
+The first part checks, whether the String *v1PreReleaseVersion* has length 0, if so this method returns 1 because then v2 is larger, similar to the compareTo() implementation,
 else if instead the String *v2PreReleaseVersion* has length zero, a -1 is returned, and if none of these are the case, it hands the comparison with arguments v1PreReleaseVersion and v2PreReleaseVersion off to the method below and returns this result.
-If the comparisonResult is not zero, meaning the v1MajorMinorPatch and v2MajorMinorPatch are not equal, we return this integer instead, and ignore v1PreReleaseVersion and v2PreReleaseVersion.
+If the comparison result is not zero, meaning the v1MajorMinorPatch and v2MajorMinorPatch are not equal, we return this integer instead and ignore v1PreReleaseVersion and v2PreReleaseVersion.

 ![Method compare](method1.png)